OffBroadway/flippydrive/source/usage.rst

 Bootloader menu
 ---------------

-If you hold down the ``X`` button on the P1 controller it will start the FlippyDrive :doc:`bootloader`.
+If you hold down the :kbd:`X` button on the P1 controller it will start the FlippyDrive :doc:`bootloader`.

 .. _discmode:

 Disc Mode
 ****************
 .. versionchanged:: 1.5.0
-   In version 1.4.3 and below, the ``L`` and ``R`` triggers were used for Disc Mode and Enhanced Disc mode (also called passthrough/bypass - as it lets all of the disc drive information pass through the FlippyDrive).
+   In version 1.4.3 and below, the :kbd:`L` and :kbd:`R` triggers were used for Disc Mode and Enhanced Disc mode (also called passthrough/bypass - as it lets all of the disc drive information pass through the FlippyDrive).
 It was moved to the +Control Pad to avoid controller calibration issues while powering on the system.

 Two disc modes are provided by the FlippyDrive to launch games in the physical disc drive.